 - Adding or changing a major or minor is usually as simple as filling out the Change of Major/Minor Form in the University Registrar's Office.
 Periodically, additional steps may be necessary.
 If so, please contact the designated academic department advising office to find out what steps to take next.

 - Remember that it is YOUR responsibility to make sure you are in academic good standing at all times.
-To do so, students with 0-29 semester hours must maintain a minimum cumulative GPA = 1.75.
-Students with 30+ semester hours must maintain a minimum cumulative GPA = 2.00.
 For assistance in calculating your semester or cumulative GPA, use the GPA Calculator.

 - It is very important to also be aware of the University's academic deadlines, particularly those pertaining to the last day to withdraw from a course without academic penalty.
 Before dropping a class, visit the University Calendar or talk with your academic advisor to make sure you are aware of any potential consequences for dropping a class.
 Once you are ready to withdraw from a course, you can do so by logging in to UNCGenie.